 AAI issues guidelines for domestic flying, not final as yet says ministry

 New Delhi, May 21: The Airport Authority of India has issued guidelines for domestic travel.
-The Civil Aviation Ministry has however said that these are not final.
+The Civil Aviation Ministry has, however, said that these are not final.

 Passengers will have to report two hours in advance and only those have a departure scheduled in the next four hours will be allowed to enter the terminal building, the Air Authority of India has said.

-The ministry however said that the final guidelines would be issued later during the day.
+The ministry, however, said that the final guidelines would be issued later during the day.

 Domestic flights to resume from May 25; Middle seats can't be vacant: Puri